Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 On Linux, there usually are good enough packages in your OS repositories.
 You should be able to install the appropriate package for Python (2 and/or 3).
+Most (if not all) distributions require Python — **do not** remove the pre-installed packages, and be careful not to overwrite them with something newer.

 If the version that ships with your distribution is too old, there are some options.
 There might be some repositories with better versions, eg. the